yilihjy/MidiWriterJS/README.md

 ===============
 [![Build Status](https://travis-ci.org/grimmdude/MidiWriterJS.svg?branch=master)](https://travis-ci.org/grimmdude/MidiWriterJS)

 MidiWriterJS is a JavaScript library providing an API for generating expressive multi-track MIDI files.

-It's still young and in active development.
+Note that the `master` branch is in active development so if you're looking for a tried and true stable version please use the latest release.

 Install
 ------------